 User Verification to build a spam-free, secure app

-This is the most important part of your application to create and maintain a trusted environment. it is essential for host’s security and guest’s travel experience.
-Here we will see verification process and its implementation for both hosts and Guests.
+This is the most important part of your travel application to create and maintain a trusted environment. it is essential for host’s security and guest’s travel experience.
+Here we will see the verification process and its implementation for both hosts and Guests.

 When users sign up as a Host to list their property, you need to verify their online identity and physical identity.
 Airbnb collects identity verification information such as images of government-issued ID, passport, national ID card, or driving license, as permitted by applicable laws.

 For identity verification, you need to ask users to upload their images of government Id and selfie or scanned headshot.
 Further, you need to match user’s image with document image to check that both are same.
 This process requires machine learning technology to validate a user’s identity document with a facial image.